Code of Ethics and Conduct.

 Money laundering is the process of concealing the identity of illegally obtained money so that it can be transformed from “dirty” money into “respectable” money or other assets.
 Colleagues must not engage in any transaction which they know could reasonably be considered to be money laundering.
 If you have any queries or concerns then please contact James Penny or Jon Williams.

 j.
-Donations & political activities
+Donations and political activities

 It is our policy not to make cash donations to political parties.

 Any political activity and participation in electoral politics by our colleagues must occur strictly in an individual and private capacity and not on behalf of the company.
 Colleagues may not use company time, property, equipment or funds to conduct or promote personal political activity.
+You should also not suggest that your views are representative of Mammoth or that Mammoth supports your personal views.

 We only make charitable donations that are legal and ethical under local laws and practices.
-All charitable donations must comply with our Charitable Donation Policy.
+All charitable donations must comply with our Charitable Donation Policy

 k.
 Compliance with laws and contracts

-You are responsible for complying with the laws, regulations and codes of practice applicable to their areas of responsibility.
+You are responsible for complying with the laws, regulations and codes of practice applicable to your areas of responsibility.
 You should seek assistance from James Penny or Melanie Morris for the creation, negotiation, amendment and/or termination of any contract.

 We are committed to complying with our contractual obligations and take seriously any failure by another party to do the same.

-You should also contact our Legal team if you have any matters of concern arising under this Code of Conduct, any applicable laws, regulations and codes of practice or any issues related to business ethics.
+You should also contact our Legal team if you have any matters of concern arising under this Code of Ethics and Conduct, any applicable laws, regulations and codes of practice or any issues related to business ethics.

 If you have any questions, please contact any Mammoth director.